it-projects-llc/addons-dev/pos_journal_pin/doc/index.rst

   * Click ``[Payment]``
   * Select and click a payment method with enabled **Manager's Permission** option
-  * Select a manager from appeared list
+  * Select a manager from the appeared list
-  * Enter his password
+  * Enter his/her password
   * Click ``[Ok]``

 * RESULT: Payment line with selected payment method is added.